 What should you do if you’re involved in a car accident that wasn’t your fault?
 Here’s a true story that happened to a colleague of ours; we changed a few details to protect the innocent.

 James was out with friends at a fine dining restaurant, his late-model Audi A4 safely parked by the restaurant’s valet service.
 Or so he thought.
 During appetizers, he heard the maître d’ announce that he’s looking for the owner of a black Audi.
 James excused himself from the table and followed the maître d’ outside and around the corner.
-There he saw a large Ford 350 King Ranch Pick-up resting on his hood, his front end completely smashed, an apologetic 19-year-old standing beside the wreckage.
+There he saw a large Ford 350 King Ranch Pick-up resting on his hood, his front end completely smashed, and an apologetic 19-year-old standing beside the wreckage.
 He had borrowed the truck from his brother and badly misjudged the corner, literally driving on top of James’s car.

 1. File A Police Report